Radiotherapy for metastatic breast cancer

 - Pain: Radiotherapy for metastatic bone cancer can cause a flare up of pain in the treatment area for a few days and you may need to take painkillers to help.

 Talk to your medical team if you are troubled by any side-effects.
+You can also look at our coping with side-effects page for information and tips on these and other side-effects.

 For more information